How We Had A Lot of Fun in Manali by Giving Rohtang Pass A Miss

 Delhi to Manali trip by bus

 We had been avoiding the trip to Manali from Delhi for many reasons, the traffic jams were undoubtedly one of the biggest deterrents.
-We had seen scary pictures of people being stuck on Manali highway and also the black filthy snow shots at Rohtang Pass.
+We had seen scary pictures of people being stuck on the Manali highway and also the black filthy snow shots at Rohtang Pass.
 So much so, we went to Tirthan Valley last year which is almost at Manali but skipped Manali.
 But recently we took the plunge and went to Manali.
 We did a mix of a few obvious and offbeat things to do in Manali.
 We have no regrets at all.
 In fact, the agenda for writing this blog is to clear the air about Manali.

 We planned the trip to Manali by bus this time because of our assignment to review the Goldseat app.
 This is an offline entertainment app that works in outbound buses from Delhi.
-Manali route from Delhi took about 13-14 hours and we did not have to face too many traffic jams.
+The Manali route from Delhi took about 13-14 hours and we did not have to face too many traffic jams.
 Beginner’s luck we would say.
 Our good friend Sachin Jain accompanied this time.
 The journey happened mostly in the night and we couldn’t see much from the bus window.
 But when we woke up at around 5 in the morning and looked outside, we were already very close to Manali.
-Looking outside at the Beas river flowing along with the highway was an experience we will remember for long.
-We knew we are in for some great time.
+Looking outside at the Beas River flowing along the highway was an experience we will remember for long.
+We knew we are in for a great time.

 All said and done 12 to 14 hours on road in a bus is tiresome.
 We were exhausted by the time we reached Manali.
 One can book Manali hotels online or physically after reaching there.
 There is no dearth of budget hotels in Manali as well.
 However, we were pre-booked at Hotel Gezellig Inn, a little far from where the bus dropped us.
-We checked in, had some tea and slept for a while.
+We checked in, had some tea, and slept for a while.
 When we woke up, we were fresh.

 The view from our hotel balcony was breathtakingly beautiful.
 We decided not to do anything intensive today because we were still a little weary.
 We spoke to the hotel manager and some locals and they told us that the route for Rohtang Pass just opened a day before.
 If we wanted to go there, we would have to wake up at 3 in the night and it was going to cost us between 6000 to 8000 rupees.
 We were not very keen on spending this much, and on top, there was absolutely no point in getting up at 3 o’clock just to watch snow.
 We had already experienced magnificent snowfall at Fagu.
 We were also warned about the massive traffic jam that we might have to face if we are going to Rohtang Pass.
 We decided to shelve the idea of going to Rohtang Pass and go to Solang Valley instead.
 Manali things to do in summer are what we wanted to explore.